 WMHS Cardiac Rehab Program Certified

-The Western Maryland Health System is proud to announce the certification of its cardiac rehabilitation program by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
-WMHS was recognized for its commitment to improving the quality of life by enhancing standards of care.
+The UPMC Western Maryland is proud to announce the certification of its cardiac rehabilitation program by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
+UPMC Western Maryland was recognized for its commitment to improving the quality of life by enhancing standards of care.

-"This certification demonstrates that the highest level of cardiac rehab services is available in our community,” explains Karen Stair, Director of Cardiovascular Services at WMHS.
-"Cardiologist Christopher Haas, D.O., and the cardiac rehab team are dedicated to providing patients with the tools they need to get healthy and stay healthy.”
+explains Karen Stair, Director of Cardiovascular Services at UPMC Western Maryland.
+“Cardiologist Christopher Haas, D.O., and the cardiac rehab team are dedicated to providing patients with the tools they need to get healthy and stay healthy.”

 Cardiovascular rehabilitation programs are designed to help people who have had a heart attack or coronary artery bypass graft surgery recover faster, improve their quality of life, and prevent future heart attacks.
-The cardiac rehab program at WMHS includes exercise, education, counseling, and support for patients and their families.
+The cardiac rehab program at UPMC Western Maryland includes exercise, education, counseling, and support for patients and their families.